npenin/akala/packages/doc/client/composers/attribute-composer.md

 - `item`: The HTML element.
 - `options`: The options.
 - `root`: The root element or shadow root.
-- Applies the attribute bindings to the element.
+- Applies attribute bindings to the element.

 #### getBindings